adamrama99/prototype/README.md

        CustomLog "logs/liefs.test-access.log" common
    </VirtualHost>
    ```
-   after all of that restart xampp or restart pc
+   after all of that restart xampp or restart pc then go to localhost/part

 3. Go to `C:\Windows\System32\drivers\etc`.
 4. Edit the `hosts` file and add this line:
    ```